-Its aim is to foster greater collaboration between IT security and operations teams so the tools, processes, and technology that they use are integrated more tightly, thereby ensuring data security and reducing business risk.
+SecOps is a more recent development from DevOps, with a focus on ensuring that IT security and operations teams have the tools, processes, and technology to integrate more tightly, thereby ensuring data security and reducing business risk.

 In large organizations, the security and operations teams often operate in isolation from each other, which can lead to ineffective security measures.
 In fact, the rise of DevOps practices has actually contributed to somewhat worsening security issues instead of improving them.